How to Disable Startup Programs in Windows 10

 This goes for the rest of the keys referred to in the list of keys we need to access.
-Make sure each key that we mention has the small arrow facing downwards, and not pointing toward the key.
+Make sure each key we mention has the small arrow facing downwards and not pointing toward the key.

 In the right-hand pane, right-click on the value you want to be deleted and left-click on delete in the contextual menu.